scala/docs.scala-lang/_includes/_markdown/install-sttp.md

-Sttp is the library used to make requests of the Scala Toolkit.
+sttp is the HTTP client library of the Scala Toolkit.

 {% altDetails install-info-box 'Installing sttp' %}